Accord-Project/bsdd/README1.md

 This is not needed in GraphQL because the schema can use parameters to distinguish between different uses of the same field (e.g. fetch one entity by URL vs search for entities).
-It\'s best practice for the relation to be named the same as the target entity.
+It's best practice for the relation to be named the same as the target entity.
 We have eliminated such parallel links from the refactored schema.

 ### GraphQL Arrays and Nullability